Back to Destinations

 Chongqing

-Chongqing is the dramatic mountain city for hotpot, monorails, river lights, steep streets, and a China trip with high visual energy.
+Chongqing is the dramatic mountain city for hotpot, monorails, river lights, steep streets, and a China trip with high visual energy that needs a realistic movement plan.

 Choose Chongqing when you want intensity, food, night views, and urban drama rather than a gentle first landing.